The New Beacon, Sevenoaks

 Not for: This school is all about what’s best for the boys.
 When a new teacher is recruited the questions is – will they be good at teaching boys?
 Learning is designed into 20 – 60 min flexible chunks – the optimum time apparently for a male brain to focus on one thing.
 On the whole boys love practical teaching and competition.
 Both are postively encouraged here.
 So if you want your son to experience the realities of co-educational learning and how to sit perfectly still this school might not be for you.
 Also it’s a fairly large school at around 400 boys so not for you if you’re looking for a smaller setting.

 Dare to disagree: Oh be my guest!
-There’s an Open Day on Fri 12 Oct 2018.
-Click here to book or for further details.
+Attend their Open Day via Zoom on 9 Oct 2020.
+Click here for more details.

 The New Beacon School, Brittains Lane, Sevenoaks, Kent, TN13 2PB, Tel: 01732 452131, newbeacon.org.uk